stgmva/stgmva.github.io/_posts/design/2015-03-12-no-header-but-image.md

 ---
 layout: page-FR
 subheadline:  "Headers With Style"
-title:  "No Header but Article Image"
+title:  "No Header but Article Derp"
 teaser: "Feeling Responsive enables you to get the attention of visitors.
 If you don't want to use a big header, use an image for the article instead."
 categories:
     - design